 - More recently, lockdowns and quarantine measures during the COVID-19 pandemic have forced people to look for new ways of collaborating like home office, and more recently, in some regions, a shift towards hybrid work which makes social distancing easier to organize.

 Today, over 50% of all meetings is fully remote, which is twice as much as before.
 1 in 4 meetings is already hybrid.
-Taking local regulations for the COVID-19 pandemic in mind, many enterprises have gone for a full WFH policy wherever possible at the beginning of the crisis.
-Today some parts of the world are planning to get (and even getting) employees to return to the office in a mixed work model.
-So, it comes as no surprise that already 23% of meetings today are hybrid meetings.
-A number that is more than likely to go up in future, when restrictions are lifted and more normal work regimes can be taken up again.
+Taking local regulations for the pandemic in mind, many enterprises have gone for a full WFH policy wherever possible at the beginning of the crisis.
+Today employees return to the office in a mixed work model.
+So, it comes as no surprise that already 23% of meetings are hybrid meetings.
+A number that is more than likely to go up in future.
 We’ll probably see a shift to a better balance of remote, face-to-face and hybrid meetings.
 Taking country restrictions, company policies and the needs of employees in mind, you need to go for a customized approach for hybrid meeting.
 Investing in the right technology and educating your workforce on hybrid meeting and how to balance meeting equity - so everyone gets an equal seat at the hybrid table -will be key.

-Post-Covid, meetings are expected to shift away from all-remote and more towards hybrid and face-to-face alternatives.
-This expected change will require a new company & meeting culture in many businesses and organizations in private and public sector.
+Meetings are expected to shift away from all-remote and more towards hybrid and face-to-face alternatives.
+This will require a new company & meeting culture in many businesses and organizations in private and public sector.
 Some, especially more formal meetings really require physical presence in the room e.g. the ones where important decisions are taken (42%), formal introductions are made (45%) or creative brainstorms are needed (40%).
 While other, more informal meetings like recurring team catch-ups or quick info-sharing sessions, trainings or presentations to a larger audience can easily be organized in a remote or hybrid way.
 These meetings require a pre-existing level of trust and offer a same level of equity to all participants.

 Even in workstation design we see this trend popping up.
 Less regular desk space and open plan offices are necessary when people come to the workplace mainly to collaborate.
 More rooms to foster (hybrid) interaction, interactivity and connection are required.
 Offices will become smaller, more focused and predominantly used for in-person human collaboration.